tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 #### Gather data at one point in time

 If you are gathering general static information from the hosts, and only need to invoke Machine Stats for Windows once.
-You can scan upt 800 hosts, in around 15 minutes with a VM with 2 vCPUs (3.1 GHz), 1 GB RAM (DDR4) and 8 GB storage.
+You can scan up to 800 hosts, in around 15 minutes with a VM with 2 vCPUs (3.1 GHz), 1 GB RAM (DDR4) and 8 GB storage.

 ## Unix-like systems